tabsun/MaskRCNN_iOS/README.md

 <img width=700 src="https://wx4.sinaimg.cn/mw1024/89ef5361ly1fsbvb2amarj20xt0fkdh2.jpg"/>
 </div>

+## Models

+To use this project, you need to download the [pre-trained models](https://pan.baidu.com/s/1OHHLX24Z4fYEM6J2YNaC5A) and drag these models into this project in xcode.
+Or you can put them in ./DPFruit directly.

+Also do not forget the opencv2.framework.

 ## Workflow

 Take the MaskRCNN as an example, some layers are not supported by CoreML.
 We implement those parts in c++ and then convert variables between<font color=#0099ff> __c++ structures__(blue parts)</font> and<font color=#999900> __MLMultiArray__(yellow parts)</font>.